TukuToi/better-wp-plugin-boilerplate/README.md

 * change `plugin-name` to `example-me`
 * change `Plugin_Name` to `Example_Me`
 * change `PLUGIN_NAME_` to `EXAMPLE_ME_`
+* change `pfx_` to `example_me_`

 It's safe to activate the plugin at this point.
 Because the Boilerplate has no real functionality there will be no menu items, meta boxes, or custom post types added until you write the code, of course.

-For simplicity, you can just use the [TukuToi Boilerplate Generator Plugin](https://github.com/TukuToi/tukutoi-plugin-generator), or the Webform (coming soon), to generate a starter plate using your file-, class-, method- names (and prefixes, authorname, etc etc).
+For simplicity, you can just use the [TukuToi Boilerplate Generator Plugin](https://github.com/TukuToi/tukutoi-plugin-generator), or the [Webform](https://www.generateplugins.com/), to generate a starter plate using your file-, class-, method- names (and prefixes, authorname, etc etc).

 ## Generate POT file for translation